katharina-beriault/Midterm_Project_Credit-Card-Marketing_Classification/README.md

 3. **Cleaing the data with Python**
     - Connecting the SQL-database to Python
-    - Pull the data as a dataframe in python
+    - Pulling the data as a dataframe in python
-    - Perform data cleaning and data wrangling in Python
+    - Performing data cleaning and data wrangling in Python

 3.  **Perform Exploratory Data Analysis with Python**
-    - Fit the model
+    - Fitting the model
-    - Check accuracy of the model (exploring *Variance vs. Bias* tradeoff)
+    - Checking accuracy of the model (exploring *Variance vs. Bias* tradeoff)
-    - Iterate on the model to get more optimized results.
+    - Iterating on the model to get more optimized results

 4. **Presenting the results with Tableau**
-    - Produce documentation to make the project accessible
+    - Producing documentation to make the project accessible
-    - Build engaging presentations
+    - Building engaging presentations
-    - Include storytelling to your presentation!
+    - Including storytelling to my presentation

 ---------------------------------------------------------------------------------------------------------